-On another occasion I had a very mild encounter with a bobcat during which, for what seemed like minutes but was probably only seconds, I was able to watch it without being noticed although I was in plain sight.
-I was sitting on a log beside a path in the Santa Anna Wildlife Refuge that borders the Rio Grande in south Texas listening to Chachalacas and Green Jays and wishing I knew more about the nesting habits the size of an English setter of the latter when I saw a setter-sized cat come out of the woods onto the path about fifty feet from me.
-In conformation, with the exception of its taillessness and the shape of its like a day than head, it was more dog-like than it was like a domestic cat.
-Its legs were even longer in proportion to its body than are those of a setter, and it walked with a stiff hesitant gate carepully barefort. as though treading on sharp stones the way a person not used to going barefoot walks on a crushed shell beach.
-The cat move and cle 14 looked as though it could make great speed if it were interested in catching something.
+On another occasion I had a very mild encounter with a bobcat during which, for what seemed like minutes but was probably only seconds.
+I was able to watch it without being noticed although I was in plain sight.
+I was sitting on a log beside a path in the Santa Anna Wildlife Refuge that borders the Rio Grande in south Texas listening to Chachalacas and Green Jays and wishing I knew more about the nesting habits of the latter when I saw a setter-sized cat come out of the woods onto the path about fifty feet from me.
+In conformation, with the exception of its taillessness and the shape of its head, it was more dog-like than it was like a domestic cat.
+Its legs were even longer in proportion to its body than are those of a setter, and it walked with a stiff hesitant gate as though treading on sharp stones the way a person not used to going barefoot walks on a crushed shell beach.
+The cat looked as though it could make great speed if it were interested in catching something.
 Many years later in Africa

 I recognized this same appearance in Cheetahs who run down their prey in the open.
-The bobcat sniffed around in the path before disappearing into the woods on the other side me, as silently as it had appeared.
+The bobcat sniffed around in the path before disappearing into the woods on the other side as silently as it had appeared.